hipe/tmx/fields/doc/issues/012-normal-normalization.md

 ## an overview of problems in synthesis

-we have now arrived at a conception of attributes that are "normalizers" in a broad, extroverted sense. not only does the particular formal attribute need to normalize (e.g unserialize, validate) an incoming, provided value; but:
+we have now arrived at a conception of associations that are "normalizers" in a broad, extroverted sense. not only does the particular association need to normalize (e.g unserialize, validate) an incoming, provided value;
+but:

-  - it may need be notified of and engage code for those formal attributes for which no actual value was provided in a facility we call "defaulting" #[#here.theme-2].
+  - it may need to be notified of and engage code for those associations for which no actual value was provided in a sub-concern we call "defaulting" #[#here.theme-2].

-  - it may need to be notified of and engage code for those formal attributes who (even after defaulting, maybe) still have "no value" in a facility we call "requiredness".
+  - it may need to be notified of and engage code for those associations that (in effect) have no effective value (even after defaulting, maybe) but "should" have one, in a sub-concern we call "requiredness".

 this logical (if not actual) sequence of steps is one-way; i.e., out of the box (just as with [un]serialization) we cannot automatically